SimonPringleWallace/tic-tac-toe-client/README.md

 Submit detailed answers to the following in this file via a pull request:

+determine when the game is over, who is the winner, return past games and style.

 - A wireframe of what your game project will look like.
 - The data structure you plan to use.
      - Arrays and Objects